Rwanda

 Key Lessons Learned

-• Trustful partnership between government and aid partner is vital
+• Trustful and long-term partnership between government and aid partner is vital

 • Revenue authority must have strong political support